isontheline/pro.webssh.net/src/docs/blog/2020/10-october.md

 # October
-Since two weeks we have removed a lot of dead code :scream: and we have introduced a "pretty" feature inside WebSSH : [mashREPL](/documentation/mashREPL) :boom:
+Since two weeks I have removed a lot of dead code :scream: and I have introduced a "pretty" feature inside WebSSH : [mashREPL](/documentation/mashREPL) :boom:

 We now need a lot of [External Testers](/documentation/becoming-external-tester/) to review this new feature, why not you?